Dear Christian Radio,

 He took it all.
 He’s supposed to.
 You’re not.

 But for hurting some of you with my lack of gentleness in doing so?
-For blaming all of you for changes in my life I didn’t like?
+For blaming all of you for changes to my life I didn’t like?
 For taking your business decisions far too personally?
-For placing my interests above yours?
+For placing my wants above your needs?
 For not refusing to answer those interview questions about you?
 For heaping onto your shoulders the anger and disappointment that belonged on God’s?
 For all this I’m deeply sorry.

 Free,